Hell Hole Review: John Adams and Toby Poser Get Lost in the Shudder Formula

 Hell Hole (2024), directed by John Adams and Toby Poser and Streaming on Shudder

-Hell Hole Movie Review
+Hell Hole Review

 Despite looking like just another middling Shudder horror movie release on paper, I was actually a bit interested and excited to see Hell Hole, the newest film directed by John Adams and Toby Poser.
 Adams and Poser have collaborated a handful of times before on movies that I genuinely like.
 The most recent example is Hellbender, which was a punky tale of witch craft that boasted some creepy imagery and a few promising actresses giving solid lead performances.